-BUSN 2313 SPORTS LAW 3 hours
+BUSN 2313 SPORTS LAW (3 hours)

 This course is a study of the general principles of law as they apply to sports and the business world.
 This course includes the study of the laws of contracts, torts, and employment.
 It highlights the legal responsibilities of recreation and sports professionals.
-Prerequisite: BUSN 2213 or permission of Program Director.
+Prerequisite: BUSN 2213 or permission of the program director.

-BUSN 2801 BUSINESS WORKSHOP
+BUSN 2801 BUSINESS WORKSHOP (1 hour)